CSBSJU/CSCI-130/files/labs/Lab06/Lab-I.md

    [this](https://docs.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting)
    documentation from Microsoft.

-   \BEGIN{Warning}
-   Your project should behave identically to the solution which can be run by double-clicking the file `RatingPredictions_Part4.exe` found in the `Executables` folder inside of your lab folder.

-   When done, save and close project `RatingPredictions_Part3`.
-   \END{Warning}
+   Lastly, update the action for `btnLoadData` so that it reads the rating values from the file `ML-ratings-medium.csv` instead of `ML-ratings-small.csv`.
+This is a set of 100 viewer ratings for the five movies described in `ML-titles.txt`.

    \BEGIN{Rubric}
-   Checkpoint 4 (75/100): A successful `RatingPredictions_Part4` project:
+   Checkpoint 4 (75/100)
+   * project populates ratings with values from the file `ML-ratings-medium.csv`

-   * produces correctly formatted output for the `ML-ratings.csv` dataset --- output should match EXACTLY the formatted specified in the example
+   * project produces correctly formatted output according to the example above

    \END{Rubric}